patch-prolog

 :save FILE | Write the current session buffer to FILE. | |

-:reset | Clear the session (start over). | |
+:reset | Clear the session (and its saved state for this directory). | |

 :help | :h | Show the command summary. |